UNIX for CS 200/201 - Fall 2024.

 bash

 The Born Again Shell, (get it), written by the GNU guys.
-This is what commonly used, including on the zoo
+This is what is commonly used, including on the zoo

 chsh